jeffreybrowning/graphql_project/README.md

 1. Loans

 When the loans file is run from the command line, it automatically runs the function that displays funding information and urls for all expiring loans in the next 24 hours which have the `fundRaising` status.
-To run this function, type the following in the `Kiva` directory.
+To run this function:

 ```
 python loans.py